basebase-ai/cloud-editor/README.md

 # Cloud Editor

 A powerful web-based AI coding assistant that allows users to edit GitHub repositories inside a browser.
 This application allows you to clone any GitHub repository, edit code in real-time, and get AI assistance with development tasks.
-It leverages cloud containers on Railway to serve the apps in dev mode while they are being edited.
+It automatically deploys cloud containers on Railway with a universal Docker image that supports any Node.js, Python, or web project.

 ## Features